QuentinRa/blog.quentinra.dev/tools/unity-2d/tde.md

     usual

-You can drag and drop it into a folder to create a prefab, then in a level manager you can change the main player with this new prefab.
+You can drag and drop it into a folder to create a prefab, then in a level manager, you can change the main player with this new prefab.

 <hr class="sl">